bodawei/dxLog/README.md

 Note: grunt dev will run the unit tests on just PhantomJS in a "multi-run" mode, meaning they will be re-run each time you make a source change.

-Other interestig tasks you can run can be found with: grunt --help
+Other interesting tasks you can run can be found with: grunt --help

 ## Legalness